cettia/cettia.github.io/projects/cettia-java-platform/1.0.0-Alpha1/reference/index.md

 ---

 ## Platform on platform
-Some platform is based on the other platform and allows to deal with the underlying platform so that it's possible to run application on such platform wihout creating an additional bridge if the corresponding bridge is available.
+Some platform, A, is based on the other platform, B, and allows to deal with the underlying platform, B, so that if a bridge for B is available, without creating an additional bridge for A, it's possible to run application on A through B.

-The general pattern is to share application between the platform and the underlying platform using `static` keyword, sharing application holder or adopting dependency injection.
+The general pattern is to share an application instance between the platform and the underlying platform using `static` keyword, sharing application holder or adopting dependency injection.

 ### JAX-RS 2
 [JAX-RS 2](https://docs.oracle.com/javaee/7/tutorial/doc/jaxws.htm) from Java EE 7.
 JAX-RS allows to deploy JAX-RS resources to several servers, and one of them is Servlet.
 That means, you can run application written in JAX-RS through Servlet.
 The same approach may be applied to JAX-RS 1.
 [Example](https://github.com/cettia/cettia-examples/tree/master/archetype/cettia-java-server/platform-on-platform/jaxrs2-atmosphere2).